 Currently, methane emissions are not accurately represented in EPA’s Green House Gas Inventory (GHGI).
 Current estimates for emissions from underground natural gas storage wells are based on out-of-date data from gas production wells.
 In addition, current estimates account only for surface infrastructure components (pipe connections, valves, etc.) and do not consider potential underground leakage.
 Therefore, storage wellhead sources need to be investigated to quantify methane emissions and reduce product loss.

-The installation and monitoring of a network of in-ground sensors at wells with below-ground seepage near the well bore will allow the true variability of seepage emissions to be continuously measured.
+The ongoing monitoring of a network of in-ground sensors at wells with below-ground seepage near the well bore will allow the true variability of seepage emissions to be continuously measured over the next year.
 This cannot be accomplished by discrete measurements.
-Data collection and analysis efforts will be used to refine, calibrate, verify, and validate algorithms capable of reliably estimating ground-based methane seepage based on easily, inexpensively measurable or estimable site-specific parameters and less intensive soil monitoring efforts at other sites in the future, thus providing an early leak-detection system for operators to reduce the potential for catastrophic events and minimize product loss.
+Additional data collection and analysis efforts will be used to refine, calibrate, verify, and validate algorithms capable of reliably estimating ground-based methane seepage based on easily, inexpensively measurable or estimable site-specific parameters and less intensive soil monitoring efforts at other sites in the future, thus providing an early leak-detection system for operators to reduce the potential for catastrophic events and minimize product loss.

 Emission factor development is underway for above-ground infrastructure components at depleted reservoir and salt cavern wells.